 If you're on the fence about what to do, consider making a partial catch-up contribution, or make a catch-up contribution in just your IRA (but not any other retirement accounts).
 You can also partner with an advisor who can give you a recommendation about catch-up contributions as part of your complete retirement plan.

-**This hypothetical example does not represent the return on any particular investment and the rate is not guaranteed.
-The final account balance does not reflect any taxes or penalties that may be due upon distribution.
+**This hypothetical example doesn’t represent the return on any particular investment and the rate isn’t guaranteed.
+The final account balance doesn’t reflect any taxes or penalties that may be due upon distribution.

 When taking withdrawals from an IRA or employer plan account before age 59½, you may have to pay ordinary income tax plus a 10% federal penalty tax.